telefonicaid/fiware-edison/README.md

 and show both values in several Freeboard web widgets.
 Please make sure that you've already plugged light sensor into A0 analog input and button Sensor into A1.

 ### Arduino IDE
 In this example we will connect Light and Button data to Fiware IoT Stack using Arduino IDE.
-If you are new working with Edison and Arduino IDE, we recommend you going [here|  <https://software.intel.com/es-es/get-started-arduino-install].
+If you are new working with Edison and Arduino IDE, we recommend you going [here](https://software.intel.com/es-es/get-started-arduino-install).
 * Download Edison2Fiware.ino sketch file from [here](http://github.com/fiware-edison/arduino) in your drive and open it in Arduino IDE (File > Open)
 * Write your WIFI SSID and password in:
 ```